TeamMsgExtractor/msg-extractor/README.rst

 The script uses Philippe Lagadec's Python module that reads Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format).
 This is the underlying format of Outlook's .msg files.
-This library currently supports up to Python 2.7 and 3.4.
+This library currently supports Python 3.6 and above.

 The script was built using Peter Fiskerstrand's documentation of the .msg format.
 Redemption's discussion of the different property types